 Check your credit report and score

 Do you know what your credit score is?
-If you plan on buying a car, a house, or taking out a line of credit for home improvement, you should know what it is.
-You can check out Experian.com to get started.
+If you plan on buying a car, or a house, or taking out a line of credit for home improvement, you should know what it is.

 There are a lot of factors that affect your credit score, including things like how many lines of credit you have open, how much debt you currently owe, and whether or not you have ever been late on your payments.
 Put 'improving your credit score' at the top of your financial wellness checklist.

 My husband and I wrote a will 15 years ago when we first had kids.
 Of course, a LOT has changed since then!
 I just purchased Quicken Willmaker Plus a few weeks ago and we will be sitting down after the holidays to put together a new one.